 - 8.1 There are a number of external factors that may have an effect on the length of time a property lies void.
 Difficulties that can arise in relation to voids are:

 - High Turnover

-- Difficult to let areas
+- Low demand properties

-- Difficult to let properties
+- Utility meter replacements.

-- Staff absence
+- Unforeseen planned maintenance works.